-- Analyse the features of the administrative set up in Mauryan period. - Explain in detail the importance of Kautilya'sArthashastra. - Discuss administrative set up in Mughal period. - Elaborate the functioning of revenue system in Mughal administration. - Analyse the role of the king in Mauryan administration. - What are the implications of administrative system in Ancient India. - Point out the role of Ministry of Morals. - Write a note on administration of justice during Mughal period. - Mention features of Gupta period administration in India.
+- Analyse the features of the administrative set up in Mauryan period. - Explain in details the importance of Kautilya's Arthashastra. - Discuss administrative set up in Mughal period. - Elaborate the functioning of revenue system in Mughal administration. - Analyse the role of the king in Mauryan administration.